Common Ways of Holding Title

 Lender's Title Insurance

-Required by most mortgage lenders, this type of policy protects the lender's interest in the property up to the amount of the loan.
-It does not protect the buyer's equity.
+Required by virtually all mortgage lenders, a lender's title insurance policy protects the lender's financial interest in the property up to the outstanding loan amount.
+This policy offers no protection to the property owner's equity.

 Owner's Title Insurance

-Title insurance is a one-time premium paid at closing and remains in effect for as long as you or your heirs own the property.
-It provides peace of mind and financial protection against potential title issues that could threaten your ownership rights.
+Title insurance involves a one-time premium paid at closing that protects you and your heirs for as long as you own the property.
+It is an essential component for securing your ownership rights and ensuring peace of mind.

 Working with Professionals